 First, a few basics.
-Manchester University offers more than 60 areas of undergraduate study, two master's programs (athletic training and pharmacogenomics) and a professional doctorate in pharmacy to nearly 1,500 students from 24 states and 24 countries.
+Manchester University offers more than 60 areas of undergraduate study, two master's programs (athletic training and pharmacogenomics) and a professional doctorate in pharmacy to nearly 1,600 students from 23 states and 20 countries.
 The independent, liberal arts school is located in North Manchester, Ind., where 73 percent of the students live on the 120-acre campus.
 Our four-year Doctor of Pharmacy program is on a Fort Wayne, Ind., campus.
-Manchester is a Church of the Brethren school; about 6 percent of the students are members of the denomination.
+Manchester has deep roots in the Church of the Brethren; about 6 percent of the students are members of the denomination.

 College guides love Manchester.
 Year after year, Manchester receives acclaim from popular guides for college-bound students for its exceptional academic program.
-The 2015 America’s Best Colleges guide of U.S. News & World Report ranks Manchester University fourth in the Midwest in its "Great Schools, Great Prices" ranking.
-MU has received the “Best College” ranking for 22 consecutive years.
+The 2016 America’s Best Colleges guide of U.S. News & World Report ranks Manchester University sixth in the Midwest in its "Great Schools, Great Prices" ranking.
+MU has received the “Best College” ranking for 23 consecutive years.
 The Princeton Review college guide also consistently ranks Manchester as a "Best in the Midwest."
-Read more >
+Read more

 We grow CPAs.
 Manchester is legendary for producing well-prepared professionals who are offered full-time positions months before they graduate and who perform extremely well on the Uniform CPA exam.

 Our pre-med students aren't average.
 Biology and chemistry students leave Manchester University ready for medical school.
 Over the last five years, 89 percent of Manchester graduates who applied to med school were accepted.
 The national average is about 40 percent.